tailscale/caddy-tailscale/README.md

 ## Authentication provider

-Setup the Tailscale authentication provider with `tailscale_auth` directive.
+Set up the Tailscale authentication provider with the `tailscale_auth` directive.
 The provider will enforce that all requests are coming from a Tailscale user, as well as set various fields on the Caddy user object that can be passed to applications.
 For sites listening only on the Tailscale network interface, user access will already be enforced by the tailnet access controls.
+The authentication provider currently only works with connections from user-owned devices.
+It does not currently support connections from [tagged devices].

 For example, in a Caddyfile: